webmachinelearning/webnn/dynamic-shape-explainer.md

 ### Shape specialization and preparation
 Knowing the shapes is not the same as being ready to run them: a backend may still have to plan memory, select kernels, or recompile.
 What that costs varies a great deal between runtimes: some absorb a shape change almost for free, while others re-compile the graph.
 So on some backends a caller that changes shape often pays a real price.

-`computeShapes()` gives an implementation a natural place to do that preparation, since the caller has just named the shapes it is about to run.
-That helps when a shape is then reused, but not when a caller keeps switching between shapes, and a user agent cannot tell which of them are worth keeping ready.
+`computeShapes()` gives an implementation a natural place to do that preparation, since the caller has just named a set of concrete shapes.
+How good a predictor that is depends on why it was called: a framework sizing output tensors for a dispatch it is about to make is one thing, a caller comparing candidate output shapes and running none of them is another, and an implementation cannot distinguish them.
+The call is also synchronous, which bounds what it can reasonably do there.
+Even where preparation is warranted it pays off only if the shape is reused, and a user agent has no way to know which shapes are worth keeping ready.
 One direction worth exploring is to let the caller say so: build with different input sizes returning several `MLGraph`s, each bound to a set of concrete shapes and all sharing one copy of the weights.

 ### Fine-grained Shape Queries
 Currently, the `shape()` operator returns an operand's entire shape as a 1D tensor.
 To provide more fine-grained shape retrieval, we may consider introducing two additional operators: